SoftRobotics/physics-toolbox/README.md

 Physics Toolbox
 ===============
 The Physics Toolbox allows to simulate a robot arm with an attached mass-spring network.

 # Licenses
 The Physics Toolbox is published under the MIT License.
 ```
 /*
- * Copyright © 2013 Marium Zeeshan at University of Zurich; 2014 René
+ * Copyright (C) 2013 Marium Zeeshan at University of Zurich; 2014 René
  * Bernhardsgrütter, Christoph Walter Senn at Zurich University of Applied
  * Sciences; 2014 Helmut Hauser at University of Zurich
  *